Birne94/Coffee-in-the-Cloud/docs/technology/angular.md

 ## Views

 Views are responsible for displaying all data to the user.
-In the views we create a user interface that will be displayed on the client's browser.
+In the views we create a user interface that will be displayed in the client's browser.
 AngularJs extends the HTMl syntax and functionality to allow the creation of basic templates in these views.

 Each view is tied to a controller that determines its behavior.